canonical/snapcraft/docs/c-c-applications.rst

 Apps
 ~~~~

-Apps are the commands you want to provide to users, and also the names of any
+Apps are the commands and services that the snap provides to users.
+Each key
-background services your application provides.
-Each key under ``apps`` is the
+under ``apps`` is the name of a command or service that should be made
-command name that should be made available on users' systems.
+available on users' systems.

-The ``command`` specifies the path to the binary to be run.
-This is resolved
-relative to the root of your snap contents.

 .. code:: yaml